 Taking your cards with you when you head overseas means you won’t have to rely on just cash.
-However, there are fees to be aware of when using your debit or credit card for purchases or withdrawing cash abroad.
+However, there are fees to be aware of when using your debit or credit card for purchases or withdrawing cash outside the UK.

-What are the charges for using your cards abroad?
+What are the charges for using your cards outside the UK?

-You may be charged a fee when you use your debit or credit card abroad to make purchases or withdraw cash from ATMs in a foreign currency.
+You may be charged a fee to make purchases or withdraw cash from ATMs in a foreign currency.
 These are the three charges you need to be aware of.

 Non-sterling transaction fee